Achieving equity in access.

 South Africa’s most significant reforms centered on increased access to essential health care services.
 In 1994, the South African government ushered in a new policy for public health facilities by providing free health services to pregnant women and children under six and established free primary health care.
-These changes were buoyed by a sustained political focus on equitable distribution of resources across the country.
-Nevertheless, the removal of fees contributed to a significant increase in the utilization of health services, but only solved part of the challenge.
+The removal of fees contributed to a significant increase in the utilization of health services, but only solved part of the challenge.

 Reforms in all of these areas have continued with the expansion of free primary health care and the introduction of additional initiatives to strengthen the primary health care system.
 The National Health Act of 2003 created a framework listing administrative responsibilities of the health care system across all national, provincial and district levels.
 Additionally, the Re-Engineering Primary Health Care initiative sought to strengthen district health systems.

 In 2010, the Department of Health proposed a ten-point plan to address the most persistent problems affecting health outcomes.
-One of these points lead to a green paper on National Health insurance that outlined a 14-year plan which became a white paper in 2017 that is the basis of the National Health Insurance scheme.
+One of these points lead to a 14-year plan which became the basis of the National Health Insurance scheme.
 The first phase of this launched a pilot of NHI and established crucial registration and payment systems and launched programs in various districts across the nation.
 A NHI bill is currently being considered by parliament.
 If passed, South Africa would enter phase two of the plan.
 This would focus in large part on state purchasing of services, implementation of provisional pooling and enforcement of NHI standards across public and private sectors.